Who Are We?

 What types of educational materials does Hope Seeds have available or plans for?

 Seminars and conferences (both in the U.S. and overseas) help us to train adult workers as we network and involve persons from the field of agricultural work and university education.
 Filming and digital files can be shared at later times to help those workers who cannot attend a conference.
 For school and teachers who serve children we have vegetable flash cards, garden coloring book, and garden themed devotionals in several languages which can be sent digitally most anywhere in the world.
+We have also added a simple to use garden manual with lessons to help disciple new believers.

 Does Hope Seeds teach the principles of seed saving and genetic preservation?